 1999: Vyacheslav Viktorovich Volodin becomes deputy chairman of the third State Duma.
 In Sept.
 2001 he would become the head of the Fatherland – All Russia political bloc.
 The Russian newspaper Vedomosti has linked the strategy of public consciousness manipulation through new media (such as social media) to Vyacheslav Volodin.
 Thus Volodin is apparently the Russian godfather of the troll farm.
 Legions of Russian trolls would help swing the 2016 presidential election to Donald Trump.

 June 25, 1999: Fred Trump dies at age of 93.
 Donald Trump's inheritance, in addition to all the other money and property he received from his father, has been estimated at $250 to $300 million.

 2000: Trump enters the presidential race as a Reform Party candidate and receives more than 15,000 votes in the party's California primary.

 2003-2004: Trump begins hosting The Apprentice.
-He again mulls a run for president, but ultimately decides not to join the race.
+The show's theme song is "For the Love of Money" and it warns that someone who loves money will steal from his own mother and family.
+Trump again mulls a run for president, but ultimately decides not to join the race.

 2007: In a court deposition related to Bayrock, Trump said: "It's ridiculous that I wouldn't be investing in Russia."
 And he explained why: "Russia is one of the hottest places in the world for investment.
 We will be in Moscow at some point."
 And he was investing in Russia, since he launched his Trump Super Premium Vodka brand in Moscow in 2007.
 But it was yet another flop, fizzling four years later.